-Arizona mom never stopped looking for her missing daughter.
-She showed up 4 years later in Montana
+Arizona mom never stopped looking for her daughter.
+Alicia Navarro appeared 4 years later in Montana

 Believing she would keep her promise, Jessica Nunez never stopped searching for her daughter.

 She paid for a billboard ad in Mexico that featured a photo of her daughter for a year.
 She bought 10 more ads in Las Vegas.
-She spoke at events and gave countless media interviews to raise awareness about the case.
+She spoke at events and gave media interviews to raise awareness.
 She left flyers all around Glendale — at salons, truck stops, parks.

 Nunez’s yearslong search came to an end Sunday when her daughter, now 18, walked into a small-town Montana police station near the Canadian border and identified herself as the missing teenager.

-Police said Navarro told them she hadn’t been harmed, wasn’t being held and could come and go as she pleased.
+Police said Navarro told them she hadn’t been harmed, wasn’t being held, and could come and go as she pleased.
 She does not face any criminal charges, they added.

-Investigators are now trying to determine what happened to Navarro after disappearing at age 14 and how she ended up in Havre, Montana, more than 1,300 miles (2,090 kilometers) away from her home.
+Investigators are now trying to determine what happened to Navarro after she disappeared and how she ended up in Havre, Montana, more than 1,300 miles (2,090 kilometers) from her home.

 Over the years, Nunez had raised concerns that Navarro, who was diagnosed as on the autism spectrum, may have been lured away by someone she met online.

-Law enforcement officers took a man into custody at an apartment just a few blocks from the Havre police station on Wednesday night, according to several witnesses interviewed by The Associated Press.
+A team of heavily armed law enforcement officers entered an apartment and took a man into custody just a few blocks from the Havre police station on Wednesday night, witnesses told The Associated Press.

-As many as 10 heavily-armed uniformed and undercover officers showed up about 8 p.m. and took away in handcuffs the man who had been living in the apartment, said Rick Lieberg, who lives across the street.
+As many as 10 uniformed and undercover officers showed up about 8 p.m. and took him away in handcuffs.
+He had been living in the apartment, said Rick Lieberg, who lives across the street.

 A young woman later emerged from the apartment who Lieberg said he had not previously seen.
-He said the woman resembled a photograph of Navarro that was released by police.
+The woman resembled a photograph of Navarro that was released by police, he said.

 “She came out, talked to the officers, then two ladies pulled up and then she got into a car with them and they left,” Lieberg said.

-Officers remained on the scene for several hours, taking pictures and doing other work inside the apartment, Lieberg said.
-He said the young woman returned to the apartment building with the two women on Thursday, but he did not see her go into the apartment.
+Officers remained for several hours, taking pictures and doing other work inside the apartment, Lieberg said.
+He said that the young woman returned to the apartment building with the two women Thursday, but that he did not see her go into the apartment, one of six units in an aging building in a residential neighborhood.

-A second witness, Jonathan Michaelson, who lives next door to the apartment, said he was questioned at the scene by a plainclothes police officer who said he was from Arizona and asked if Michaelson had ever seen a girl at the apartment next door.
+Jonathan Michaelson, who lives next door, said he was questioned Wednesday night by a plainclothes police officer from Arizona who asked whether he had ever seen a girl at the apartment next door.
 He said he had not.

 “If she was in that apartment, I’m surprised I never saw her,” Michaelson said.

+A person who works at the Dollar Tree in Havre, Jeff Hummert, said he saw a young woman resembling a photograph of Navarro last year in a city park two blocks from the apartment raided by police Wednesday.
+She was walking alone and carrying a plastic Walmart bag, Hummert said.

 Glendale police Lt.
-Scott Waite said this week they were looking into all the possible scenarios that could have led to Navarro’s disappearance, including kidnapping.
+Scott Waite said they were looking into all the possible scenarios that could have led to Navarro’s disappearance, including kidnapping.

 “As much as we’d like to say this is the end,” Waite said at a news conference Wednesday, “we know this is only the beginning of where this investigation will go.”

-Nunez declined an interview request from The Associated Press.
+Nunez declined an interview request.
 But for years, she had documented her efforts to find her daughter on a Facebook page titled “Finding Alicia.”

 In an emotional video viewed more than 200,000 times since it was posted Wednesday, Nunez told her tens of thousands of followers: “For everyone who has missing loved ones, I want you to use this case as an example.
 Miracles do exist.
 Never lose hope and always fight.”